Glossary: Postulate Mechanics

 The complex capabilities expressed through the body are seen as the workings of a mind.
 The purpose of the mind is to be aware and to observe, spot and resolve anomalies.
 The anomalies may be found in the environment, or in the operation of the mind itself.
 It computes and directs the actions of the body.
 At the core of the mind lies the mental matrix.
 [Mind]

 A misconception is an erroneous idea, or a mistaken notion, such as, “the sun goes around the earth.”
-The deeper and broader is a misconception, the wider is its influence in the society.
-It appears natural because everybody appears to think that way.
-As an individual becomes aware of his misconceptions, it becomes easier for him to recognize his identifications and, ultimately, to resolve his identity.
-[Chapter 4]
+The deeper is a misconception the greater is its influence on the individual.
+The widely spread is the misconception in the society, the more natural it appears because everybody agrees with it.
+As an individual becomes aware of his misconceptions he starts to resolve his anomalies also.

 —N—